nsweeting/rabbit/README.md

 Connections form the basis of any application that is working with RabbitMQ.
 A connection module is needed by all the other modules included with Rabbit.

+Upon start, a connection will automatically create a pool of RabbitMQ connections to utilize.

 ```elixir
 defmodule MyConnection do
   use Rabbit.Connection